man4ish/Assignment_Full_Stack/README.md

 (1) To start the web service
 python webservice.py <br>
 (2) To get the output:
-curl http://localhost:5000/todos --data-urlencode "output=&lt;fragments&gt;" -X POST -v click on http://localhost:5000/todos to get the response on web.
+curl http://localhost:5000/todos --data-urlencode "output=&lt;fragments&gt;" -X POST -v    (Please refer to run.sh script) click on http://localhost:5000/todos to get the response on web.